LTUC/amman-dotnet-401d2/Curriculum/Class14/Lab.md

 For Today's branch, focus on working within the existing code base that was scaffolded out (If you chose to scaffold).
 Practice learning and understanding a code base that you didn't write, but need to make modifications too.

 ## Application Specifications

+##### Design
+Think about the design of your website.
+What will it look like?
+What pages will exist?
+How do the pages interact and link to each other?
+For our website, we will have the following pages:
+1. Home Page to greet the Hotel Admin.
+This page will also serve as a dashboard for the other locations of the site.
+2. Hotels page that will allow the Admin to create and edit new or existing hotels
+3. Rooms page where the Admin will be able to create or edit new or existing rooms
+4. Amenities page that will allow the Admin to add to their list of existing amenities
+5. A page where they can link the Amenities to the rooms that currently exist
+6. A page where they can add existing rooms to hotels

+Following the design, Create a controller for each of the pages listed above.
+You may "Add >> Controller" on the controllers folder and scaffold out the basic CRUD operations if you wish.

 - Your application should include the following:
 1. Add data annotations to your existing models to validate basic user input fields as appropriate.
 2. Seed your database with at least